-1. "Domestic Violence" means the occurrence of one or more of the following acts between family or household members or persons involved in a dating relationship:

-a. causing or attempting to cause serious physical harm; or

-b. threatening another with imminent serious physical harm; and c. includes but is not limited to: Assault, as defined by 21 CNCA § 641; battery, as defined by 21 CNCA § 642; rape, as defined by 21 CNCA § 1111; and aggravated assault and battery, pursuant to 21 CNCA § 646.
+- 1. "Domestic abuse" means the occurrence of one or more of the following acts between family or household members: - a. causing or attempting to cause serious physical harm; or - b. threatening another with imminent serious physical harm; and - c. includes but is not limited to: Assault, as defined by 21 CNCA § 641; battery, as defined by 21 CNCA § 642; rape, as defined by 21 CNCA § 1111; and aggravated assault and battery, pursuant to 21 CNCA § 646.

-2. "Family or Household Members" means spouses, former spouses, parents, children, persons otherwise related by blood, marriage, or adoption, or persons living in the same household or who formerly lived in the same household.
+2. "Family or household members" means spouses, former spouses, parents, children, persons otherwise related by blood or marriage, or persons living in the same household or who formerly lived in the same household.
 This shall include the elderly and handicapped.